 Sexual Abuse

-Research has identified that professionals’ confidence in dealing with cases of sexual abuse is lower than when dealing with other forms of abuse, so it’s important that you get help and support as needed.
+We know that the confidence of those working with children is lower when dealing with cases of sexual abuse than when dealing with other forms of abuse, so it’s important that you get regular training and support.

 “Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.”